-To date, no specific medicines can prevent or treat the new coronavirus.
+To date, several complex treatment modalities have been identified, but no one medication can treat the new coronavirus.
 WHO has released a detailed guide for infection prevention and control during health care when novel coronavirus infection is suspected.
 The main clinical signs and symptoms reported in this outbreak include fever, difficulty in breathing, and chest radiographs showing bilateral lung infiltrates.

 Since human-to-human transmission has been confirmed, anyone feeling these symptoms should quarantine themselves away from others.

 Protect your Employees

 Protecting your facility and its occupants to your best ability is important.
 According to all reliable sources, sanitation is your best defense.

 During this time of increased risk, here are some tips you can use to help prevent the spread of viruses and bacteria in your facility:

 - Encourage employees to wash hands regularly and wear gloves if they usually touch items from other occupants.

 - Place hand sanitizer in areas where soap and water are not available to help employees keep hands clean and reduce the spread of germs.